pikalytics/pikalytics-calc/README.md

 MIT License.

-This project was originally created by Honko, and is maintained by Pikalytics.
+This project was originally created by Honko, and is maintained by Pikalytics and the community.

 Many other contributors have added features or contributed bug fixes over time.
 See the [Smogon Damage Calc Contributors](https://github.com/smogon/damage-calc/graphs/contributors) for a list of many contributors that participated in the source code that led to Pikalytics Damage Calc.